terryc321/c2ffi/basic-sdl/problem-001/README.md

 ### Lisp <-> C : Structures

+Here is a simple example of a flat C structure typical with points and rectangles

 ```C
 /* rect in c with procedure to mutate called alter */
 struct Rect{